PART II – CORE STABILITY FOR THE ICE HOCKEY PLAYER

 Welcome back to our groin injury series!

-- Set up the same way you would as described above for the plank, BUT with a folded up towel under your feet (if you can’t use a towel on hardwood floor other substitutes include furniture sliders on carpet or turf)
+- Set up the same way you would as described above for the plank, BUT with a folded-up towel under your feet (if you can’t use a towel on a hardwood floor other substitutes include furniture sliders on carpet or turf)